14 Jun 8 places in Chiang Rai you must not miss

-Again, like many others, this temple in Chiang Rai has also been done by an artist and many know it to be a student of Chalermchai Kositpipat, the artist who made the white temple.
+Again, like many others, this temple in Chiang Rai has also been done by an artist.
+Many believe him to be a student of Chalermchai Kositpipat, the artist who made the white temple.

 Everything at the blue temple has been elaborately thought of.
 The inside of the temple is just bright blue and with ornamentation in red, golden and white.
 In the middle is the Buddha’s statue sitting on a pedestal of lotus and a throne adorned with what looks like angel-gods.

-The interiors are very peaceful and it is lovely place to spend a long time.
-You must be dressed decently though.
-Your shorts must not be over your knees and shoulders must be covered.
+The interiors are very peaceful and it is a lovely place to spend a long time.
+You must dress decently though.
+Your shorts must not be over your knees and you must cover your shoulders.

 Check out lolapan’s travel page for more stunning photos